ga-dc/after-wdi/readme.md

 * Think about where you were 12 weeks ago.
 What about 6, even 3?
 I interviewed all of you, so I know!
 * Think about how much you will be learning from here on out.

-> Confidence is huge -- trust yourself and trust what you are able to accomplish
+> Confidence is huge -- trust yourself and trust what you are able to accomplish,